 Complete/Maintaining

-The final philanthropic contribution to Mosaic was received during the 2022-2023 fiscal year and the program concluded in Spring 2024.
-With the conclusion of Mosaic, a “First Year Experience” (FYE) is under development.
-The FYE involves Academic Affairs, Student Life, and Enrollment Management with programs and services that enhance engagement and retention.
-Planning is set to begin in Winter 2024, with implementation in 2025-2026.
+The final philanthropic contribution to Mosaic was received during the 2023-2024 fiscal year.
+Planning began in Winter 2024 to rename and reformat the program as a “First Year Experience” (FYE).
+The FYE involves Academic Affairs, Student Life, and Enrollment Management with programs and services that enhance engagement and retention with implementation in 2025-2026.

 - 1.10Develop a Technology Master Plan to update technological infrastructure, classroom tech, university-wide software, and department-specific software